Sally Boazman

 Sally Boazman (born 13 September 1957) is a British radio traffic news reporter on the national radio station BBC Radio 2.
 Her reporting introduced live reports from motorists on mobile phones and lorry drivers on CB radio.

-Boazman now presents Radio 2's weekend travel bulletins since 2014, alongside Orna Merchant.

 Career

 Following a brief foray into acting, Boazman took a post in the current affairs department of LWT where she worked as a secretary for the future Director-General of the BBC Greg Dyke.
 After later working as a traffic news announcer for the Automobile Association she went on to present traffic reports for a number of local radio stations before moving to Classic FM.
-Her first presenting role was for the British Forces Broadcasting Service after which she worked for the BBC World Service and commercial radio.
+After a brief time providing voiceover for Eurotrash (TV series) (C4), her first presenting role was for the British Forces Broadcasting Service after which she worked for the BBC World Service and commercial radio.
 She spent some time away from broadcasting following the birth of her son, Harry, but returned later to become Chief Travel Reporter for BBC Radio London.

 She joined BBC Radio 2 as the network's first official travel news presenter in 1998, presenting travel updates during the weekday afternoons.
 She has worked alongside Johnnie Walker, later Chris Evans and Simon Mayo on their respective Drivetime shows, Steve Wright during the afternoon, and Jeremy Vine at lunchtime.
 Boazman now provides traffic news reports on weekends on BBC Radio 2 with Orna Merchant normally doing the same.

 In 2007, Boazman was described by Autotrader UK as the "sexiest voice on the radio" and a national treasure who changed the way traffic reporting was done.
 Her fans have named a thoroughbred race horse after her, as well as lorry trucks.

 On 7 December 2023, Boazman was announced as the 2023 recipient of the Special Contribution to Motoring Award from the Guild of Motor Writers.

-In October 2025 Boazman was a competitor in BBC's The Weakest Link.
+In October 2025, Boazman was a competitor on the BBC's The Weakest Link "Radio 2 Special".